clelandlab/quick/docs/API References/experiment.md

 - `log_mag=False` (bool) whether to measure amplitude in log scale (with normalization).
 - `decimated=False` (bool) whether to acquire for time-series output.
 - `population=False` (bool) whether to measure the qubit population.
-- `iteration=1` (int) how many time we run the acquisition, especially useful when measuring populations with multiple shots.

 ### - BaseExperiment.conclude